-- Students unable to take a specific required course due to work schedule conflicts, emergency situations, or course scheduling conflicts may request permission to complete a course through directed study. - Associate degree students may apply a maximum of 8.0 quarter credit hours earned through directed study to the major core of study. - Students may not take more than one directed study course in a single academic term. - Diploma students are not eligible for Directed Study. - Please see the Academic Dean/Director of Education for further information.
+- Students unable to take a specific required course due to work schedule conflicts, emergency situations, or course scheduling conflicts may request permission to complete a course through directed study. - Associate's degree students may apply a maximum of 8.0 quarter credit hours earned through directed study to the major core of study. - Bachelor's degree students may apply a maximum of 16.0 quarter credits of directed study to the major core of study. - Students may not take more than one directed study course in a single academic term. - Diploma students are not eligible for Directed Study